SamSkinner01/Site/README.md

-# Site
+# Web Programming Site

-#To-Do
+# To Do
-Homework 2 and Make homepage nicer
+1. Homework 2